fyancy/RaVEL/README.md

 **Codes will be FULLY publicly available once the peer review is finished.** 🙃 🗓

-**The paper entitled [_Beyond deep features: Beyond deep features: Fast random wavelet kernel convolution for weak-fault feature extraction of rotating machinery_](https://www.sciencedirect.com/science/article/pii/S0888327024009555?dgcid=coauthor) has been accepted by MSSP.
+**The paper entitled [_Beyond deep features: Fast random wavelet kernel convolution for weak-fault feature extraction of rotating machinery_](https://www.sciencedirect.com/science/article/pii/S0888327024009555?dgcid=coauthor) has been accepted by MSSP.
 The author is sorting out the code and and will publish them soon.
-Please wait for a moment.** 🙃 🗓
+Please wait for a moment.** 🙃 🗓 By the end of this week.

 ## Performance 🚀
 <div align=center>